Thomas Sharp (priest): Works

 A collected edition of Sharp's Works appeared in 1763; his correspondence with Mrs. Catherine Cockburn on moral virtue and moral obligation was published in 1743.

 Family

 Sharp married, on 19 June 1722, Judith, daughter of Sir George Wheler (she died on 2 July 1757), and had 14 children.
-Their eldest son, John Sharp, D.D., was educated at Trinity College, Cambridge, became a prebendary of Durham, archdeacon of Northumberland, vicar of Hartborne, perpetual curate of Bamburgh, and senior trustee of the estates of Nathaniel Crewe, bishop of Durham; and died on 28 April 1792.
-Their ninth son was abolitionist Granville Sharp, and another son, William, was known as a surgeon.
+Their eldest son, John Sharp, followed Thomas as Archdeacon of Northumberland, and was an innovative charity administrator as senior trustee of the estates of Bishop Lord Crew.
+Their ninth son was abolitionist Granville Sharp, and another son, William Sharp, was known as a surgeon.